Multi-Asset

 The road so far

-Our addition of active exposures was a later development – we began building model portfolios before the modern era of active ETFs.
-We first focused on creating a “Strategic Benchmark” which seeks to set clients up for success even before layering on our tactical views.
-Our Strategic Benchmark aims to diversify away from concentrated factor risks that appear in the standard performance benchmark.
+Our addition of active exposures represents a later development in our history – we began building model portfolios before the modern era of active ETFs.
+Getting the strategic tilts right seeks to set clients up for success even before tactical positions are layered in.
+Our strategic tilts are by definition funded from the core standard performance benchmark.

-Most of our history has been assembling a harmony of index exposures to further tune our initial Strategic Benchmark.
-Introducing more instruments over time was a natural evolution of sharpening our sound: adding factors, new indices, and more as they become available.
-Novel strategies in active ETFs aid our team in further tuning our portfolios to fit the market.
+Most of our history has been assembling a harmony of index exposures to further tune our initial strategic tilts.
+Introducing more instruments over time was a natural evolution: adding new factors and indices as they became available and fitting.
+In recent years, novel strategies in active ETFs have enabled our team to more finely tune our portfolios.

-Our team has recently been making targeted active additions to the portfolio to go beyond index capabilities.
-First, we included fixed income ETFs that offer unique access to reach outside of conventional indices to harvest premia from less liquid, unintegrated markets.
+Our team has recently been making targeted additions of active ETFs to the portfolio to go beyond index capabilities.
+First, active fixed income ETFs that offer unique access to less integrated markets outside of conventional indices.
 Heightened access was complemented by rotational strategies, which use systematic investing to navigate shifting market conditions.
-There have also been thematic additions, chasing subsector trends while adjusting for company-specific opportunities.
-When considering the core, we screen to identify managers whose risk-adjusted return can’t be entirely explained by market timing and factor tilts.
-We have recently been exploring core active ETF allocations that seek outperformance by taking risk through non-consensus security selection, and that have a history of proving it.
+There have also been thematic additions, pursuing high conviction trends using company-specific active selection.
+When considering the core, we screen to identify the rare manager whose risk-adjusted return can’t be entirely explained by basic market and factor tilts.

 Conclusion